George O. Abell: Skepticism

 His opposition to such forces took many forms, in writings, and in television appearances.
 He was one of the co-founders of the Committee on Scientific Investigation of Claims of the Paranormal now known as CSI, the Committee for Skeptical Inquiry.
+James Randi, the magician and founder of the CSI, was Abell's friend, and a frequent lecturer at the Summer Science Program.

 Abell was a contributor to the organization's journal Skeptical Inquirer.

 Astronomical namesakes

 There are several astronomical bodies named for George Abell, as well as an earthbound observatory.